 >>

 The technology implemented under this VPA covers biodigesters fed with a mixture of water and animal manure that is anaerobically digested.
-The capacity of the biodigesters ranges from 2 m3 to 12 m3, below the capacity threshold imposed by the applicable methodology.
+The capacity of the biodigesters allowed under this VPA are not to exceed the maximum size of 12 m3, which is below the capacity threshold imposed by the applicable methodology.
 The generated biogas is intended for use as fuel for cooking.
-This VPA targets the implementation of fixed-dome biodigesters (see Figure 1).
-This model is constructed with bricks and stone masonry.
-The fixed-dome technology has a proven durability, and can be installed underground, saving space and protecting the installation.
-Materials for its construction can be sourced locally.
+This VPA targets the implementation of both fixed-dome biodigesters (see Figure 1) and plastic (poly-ethylene) biodigesters (see Figure 2).

-The use of the fixed-dome biodigester model is simple:
+The use of the both biodigester types is simple:

 Collect manure and mix with water;